aiven/devportal/docs/products/opensearch/howto/setup-cross-cluster-replication-opensearch.rst

-Setup cross cluster replication for Aiven for OpenSearch® |beta|
+Setup cross cluster replication for Aiven for OpenSearch®
 ================================================================

 .. important::